denten-books/plain-text/plain-text-main.md

 # Plain Text
 Key terms: data, metadata, information, binary, text, digital, analog, plain text, surface, depth
 Commands: unix fs, pwd, ls, cat, wc/lc?, grep, wild cards
+## Content, Form, and Formatting
+# Information
+What is and what is not information.
+From abstract to specific.
+Material substratum.

+Information as entropy.
+The strangeness of Weaver's "information as entropy".
+How much information in a brick?
+In a novel?
+Information as a possibility.
 # Interface
 The book as an interface between human and ?.
 We must see it in the context of interfaces.

+# Media, Mode, Message
-# Media and Message
+## Media is not the Message

+## Extensions of Human
 What does it really mean to "know" something?
 Or to have "read" a book?
 I have had the following conversation countless times.
-Someone asks, "Have you read *Pale Fire*," and I respond, "Yes I have."
+Someone asks, "Have you read Nabokov's *Pale Fire*," and I respond, "Yes I have."
 But there is a world of a difference between reading it yesterday, last week, or ten years ago.
 The book as an interface leaves an organic trace in the human mind--an imprint that begins to fade as soon as it is created.

+Whatever consciousness is, it is propelled forward on a thin edge of material substratum.
+Reality exists only in the now, where the past is a memory and the future only a possibility.
+Imagine whispering something to a friend.
+It does not have to be very complicated, something like "I love you" or "I miss you."
+The whisper dissipates as soon it is uttered.
+The percussion of the speaker's breath creates temporary order: giving shape and pushing air molecules into waves of pattern and form.
+That order begins dissipating as soon as it is created.
+Within milliseconds, molecules return to their natural state of chaos.

+To steel ourselves against entropy, we change the substratum from air to stone.
+It's molecules are more stable.
+Etched in stone will be the same message.
+It will last longer now.
+But it will also take longer to create.
+You will have to carry around your tablet and chisel.
+The message etched in stone will outlive the whisper and indeed will

+Knowledge.
+Reprocussion.

+Media, in that sense, provides a more lasting Repercussion.

 How much knowledge is there in the world?
+According to a recent paper published in Science, 295 exabytes (or billion gigabytes).[@hilbert]

 # Vector
 Key terms: Media, remediation, modes of production, modes of distribution, net neutrality
 Commands: pipes, scp, rsync